 Galatians chapter 6 verse 10 says, “So then while we have the opportunity, let us do good to all people.
 Let us do good to all people, and especially those who are the household of the faith.”

 And third, we are to guard our tongue.
 Notice the phrase here, “Slander no one.”
-Basically, refuse to be negative.
+Refuse to be negative.
 Guard your words about other people.
 Critical views, untested information.

 You may have strong political views, you may disagree with people, you may think the world is going to hell in a hand basket, but be very careful what you put on your Facebook, be very careful what emails you pass on to people, be very careful in coffee shops how you speak about other people.

 Because your name isn’t simply, in my case, “Chip Ingram,” it’s, “Chip Ingram, son of the living God.”
 It’s and it’s not just your reputation, it’s His reputation.
 And we have been known for being so negative and so harsh.
-And we pass on untested truth, and we attack, and I got news for you, no one’s heart is won that way.
+And we pass on untested truth, and we attack, no one’s heart is won that way.
 He says to this group in Crete and says to us, “Obey the law, serve your community, guard your tongue.”

 In fact, if you want a good test, a great verse to memorize, all my children would say they had to memorize this, “Let no unwholesome word proceed out of your mouth, but only such a word as is good for edification or building up, according to the need of the moment, that it may give grace to those who hear it.”